nat-418/manumatic/README.md

 Pollen uses the lozenge (◊) to mark its functions.
-Manumatic defines a number of template functions for sections, commands, parameters, lists, etc. In the above code we can see that to define a section we call `◊section` followed a name parameter `"Name"` in square bracktes and the main text of the secton in curly braces.
+Manumatic defines a number of template functions for sections, commands, parameters, lists, etc. In the above code we can see that to define a section we call `◊section` followed a name parameter `"Name"` in square brackets and the main text of the secton in curly braces.
 These functions are defined in `src/pollen.rkt`, but authors of documentation do not need to understand the implementation details.
 All that is required to use the interface is to modify the values